hashicorp/design-system/website/docs/components/app-footer/partials/guidelines/guidelines.md

 ### Large

-All elements are displayed in a single row, depending on the amount of links and additional content added to the AppFooter.
-As the screen size is reduced, the content will wrap.
+The `Large` size accounts for most larger viewport sizes and, depending on the number of links and additional content, will display elements in a single row or wrap as the viewport size is reduced.

 _Please note, this screenshot is reduced in size to fit within the content container of the website._